-Senso-Ryu "war style" is a gendai sogo bujutsu or "modern mixed martial art" developed after the Japanese Meiji Restoration of 1868.
-It is an extremely effective martial art of self-defense which was contemporized by Richard Behrens Shihan in the mid 1900's.
-The current head of the Senso-Ryu for the last 30 years is Ted Hanulak Sensei, based out of the Sensokan Dojo Indianapolis.
+Senso-Ryu "war style" is a gendai sogo bujutsu or "modern mixed martial art" developed post Japanese Meiji Restoration of 1868.
+It is an extremely effective martial art style of self-defense which was contemporized by Richard Behrens Shihan in the mid 1900's.
+The current head of the Senso-Ryu for the last 30+ years is Ted Hanulak Sensei, based out of the Sensokan Dojo Indianapolis.

 While most martial art styles in the mid 1900's were becoming "sports", Senso-Ryu did the exact opposite.
-The emphisis is on realistic adult-only training, stressing the dangers of the physiological / psychological effects of violence and the importance of hard training and Zen meditation to deal with these conditions.
+The emphisis is on realistic, full-contact, adult-only training.
+It stressing the dangers of the physiological / psychological effects of violence and the importance of hard training and Zen meditation to deal with these conditions.

 Senso-Ryu is not for everyone.
-In todays society, martial arts have become more of a passing fad primarily geared toward children or sport.
+In todays society, martial arts have become more of a passing fad primarily geared toward children, sport, or nonsensical fantasy.
 Senso-Ryu is for the most serious of student who understands the importance of the mental as well as the physical training.

-Senso-Ryu is taught privately by many people who do not seek attention or fame, generally teaching in a non-commercial setting.
+Senso-Ryu is taught privately by many people who do not seek attention or fame, generally teaching in non-commercial settings.